On a trip to bustling Manila, Victor Platon demystifies the uniquely Pinoy Jeepney.

 For me, the Jeepney perfectly reflects the spirit of the city of Manila.
 It captures the non-cohesive melange of Spanish, American and Asian influences from the city’s past, and as Manila evolves into a highly modernised city, so does the omnipresent Jeepney – manifesting in its individual little ways.
 I have ridden Jeepneys that have DVD players (inflight entertainment, you could say) and karaoke machines that entertain driver and passengers when you come to a standstill in Manila’s infamous traffic.
 The Philippine Jeepney has been the king of Manila’s roads for eighty years.
 Long may he reign.

-Don’t put headphones on, Filipinos love to sing, and most drivers belt out the power-ballads to ease traffic pains. assault on the senses.
+… put headphones on, Filipinos love to sing, and most drivers belt out the power-ballads to ease traffic pains.